Explore this course:

 • Medical Writer, PharmaReview Ltd

-If you choose to continue your research training, you’ll be ready to pursue a PhD and students from this course have gone on to PhD training in:
+If you choose to continue your research training, you’ll be well equipped to pursue a PhD in areas as diverse as stem cell biology, translational neuroscience, tissue regeneration, and cancer.

 School of Biosciences